ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 ## Agile Fluency Project - Why focusing teams rock, by Diana Larsen - written by Michaela Broeckx

-Diana Larsen, or @DianaOfPortland, was an honourable guest at eXperience Agile conference.
+Diana Larsen, or [@DianaOfPortland](https://twitter.com/DianaOfPortland){:target="_blank" rel="noopener noreferrer"}, was an honourable guest at eXperience Agile conference.
 Browsing her website FutureWorks Consulting, and googling her name, it becomes clear she had an amazing journey leading up to this *Agile Fluency Project*, throughout which you can move the *Agile Fluency Model* from idea to implementation, a model she co-created with James Shore.

 The concept of *fluency* is omnipresent in most of her talks and articles, and related to that *team collaboration* has been one of her primary topics throughout her career.